- Click On Orange Button Above For Free 'Insider' FTCE Report

 Remember that test-taking is a skill!
 Like many teacher candidates have already found out, you may know the material, but if you don’t know how to take the FCTE GKE, you may not pass!

-Step #5: Plan To Pass The FTCE GKE!
+Tips #5: Plan To Pass The FTCE General Knowledge (GKE)!

 But there is one more thing YOU need to know to pass the Florida Teacher Certification Exam’s GKE.